Pavel Nakhimov: Glorification

 After his death, Nakhimov was glorified, which included misrepresenting facts.
 Becoming a part of the "Sevastopol myth," in which Russian figures presented glorification of the defense of the city.
 This populist movement glorification of the battle was conducted alongside writers such as Leo Tolstoy.
 In publications, Nakhimov was represented as a "friend of the common people" and "the soul of the defense of Sevastopol."
 Despite his popularity with populist factions, the Imperial government did not recognize Nakhimov, as evidenced by its efforts to force artists of the panoramic painting "Defense of Sevastopol, 1854-5" to remove his figure and replace it with Mikhail Dmitrievich Gorchakov.

 Despite him not being included in official government accounts, he was later honored in the Soviet Union by propagandists.
 During World War II, Nakhimov was turned into a national hero by the Soviet Union and Stalin alongside other figures like Prince Pyotr Bagration, Mikhail Kutuzov, Aleksandr Nevsky, and Aleksandr Suvorov.

 Monuments and tributes

 There are many monuments and medals created in his memory.
 In the 1890s a statue of Nakhimov along with Vladimir Alexeyevich Kornilov was put in Sevastopol.
-A bust portraying Russian admirals and sailors from the Crimean War, including Nakhimov, was erected at Sevastopol Park after renovations in 2008.
+A bust portraying Russian admirals and sailors from the Crimean War, including Nakhimov, was erected at Sevastopol Park in Dnipro (Ukraine) after renovations in 2008.
+His bust and the other busts in Dnipro were removed in December 2021.

 Nakhimov was buried inside St Vladimir's Cathedral in Sevastopol along with Mikhail Lazarev, V.A.
 Kornilov and Vladimir Istomin.
 There is a monument erected in his memory.
 The Soviet government instituted posthumous honors as well, introducing Nakhimov Naval Schools for teenagers in 1943, and establishing in 1944 both the Order of Nakhimov (with two degrees) and the Nakhimov Medal for Navy personnel.
 The Order of Nakhimov, one of the highest military decorations in the Soviet Union, continues to exist in the Russian Federation.